nju33/tirashi-observer-bot/https/README.md

 # /https/

-It tries to construct Line Message.
-Mainly for looking actual design on Line.
+It tries to construct a Line Message.
+Mainly for looking at the actual design on Line.